Threads of Time: Inside Italy’s Most Surprising Textile Museum

 Artistry in every stitch – an embroidered cap and delicate artefacts that reflect the finesse of historic craftsmanship.

-Entry to the museum is through the Lazzerini Library.
+Entry to the museum is through the Lazzerini Library — don’t let the books distract you too long.

 The old textile factory turned museum.
 Looks peaceful, doesn’t it?